mongodb/mongo-c-driver/README.md

 ## Building with scons:
     scons # this will produce libbson.a and libmongoc.a
-    scons --c99 # this will use c99 mode in gcc (recommended) scons test # this will compile and run the unit tests (optional) scons test --test-server=123.4.5.67 # use remote server for tests
+    scons --c99 # this will use c99 mode in gcc (recommended)

 ## Building with gcc:
     gcc --std=c99 -Isrc src/*.c YOUR_APP.c # No -Ddefines are needed in c99 mode on little endien

+## Running the tests
+Make sure that you're running mongod on localhost on the default port (27017).
+Then run:
+    scons test

+You may optionally specify a remote server:
+    scons test --test-server=123.4.5.67

 ## Building with MSVC:
 TODO